Inflectra/rapise-documentation/docs/Guide/ses_spy_dialog.md

 ## Purpose

-The **Spy dialog** is used to investigate hierarchy of UI elements in the application under test.
+The **Spy dialog** is used to inspect the hierarchy of UI elements within the application under test.

 ## How to Open